Gluten Free Pumpkin Bread

-This delicious gluten-free pumpkin bread is made with canned pumpkin, oat flour, and plenty of pumpkin spice for a nourishing treat.
+This delicious, moist, gluten-free pumpkin bread is made with canned pumpkin, oat flour, and plenty of pumpkin spice for a nourishing treat.
+So easy to make in just one bowl!

-Once baked and cooled, it tastes almost exactly like a gluten-free, healthier version of Starbuck’s pumpkin loaf!
+Once baked and cooled, it tastes almost exactly like a gluten-free, healthy version of Starbuck’s pumpkin loaf!

-It’s also refined sugar free, as it’s sweetened naturally with maple syrup.
+It’s also refined sugar free, as it’s sweetened naturally with maple syrup, just like my super popular gluten free pumpkin muffins!

 In place of traditional flour, this recipe uses oat flour, making the quick pumpkin bread flourless but still completely delicious.

-Canned pumpkin is used to add a healthy hit of vegetables, and also replace some of the oil found in traditional baking recipes.
+Canned pumpkin is used as an easy way to add a healthy hit of vegetables, and also replace some of the oil found in traditional baking recipes.

 This gluten free pumpkin bread is so easy because it uses canned pumpkin and can be made in just one bowl!